duckdb/duckdb-web/docs/extensions/delta.md

 ## Installing and Loading

+The `delta` extension will be transparently [autoloaded](/docs/extensions/overview#autoloading-extensions) on first use from the official extension repository.
-The `delta` extension is installed and loaded automatically upon first use.
-If you prefer to install and load it manually, run:
+If you would like to install and load it manually, run:

 ```sql
 INSTALL delta;